Welcome:

-Project55 (UK) delivers preventative, confidence-building, and restorative programmes that create genuine, lasting change.
-We work directly within communities to make support accessible to those who need it most, while also offering virtual services to individuals and organisations across the UK.
+Project55 (UK) Community Interest Company is a not-for-profit organisation limited by guarantee.
+We deliver preventative, confidence-building, and restorative programmes that create genuine, lasting change, working directly within communities to ensure support is accessible to those who need it most.

-Our approach is practical, inclusive, and results-driven through our interconnected services.
+Our approach is practical, inclusive, and results-driven, grounded in collaboration and interconnected services.

 We support: